Rubén da Silva

-In 1994 Da Silva returned to Argentina to play for River Plate's fiercest rivals, Boca Juniors.
+In 1994 Da Silva returned to Argentina to play for River Plate's biggest rivals, Boca Juniors.
 In 1995 Da Silva left Boca to join Rosario Central, where he won the Copa Conmebol (currently known as Copa Sudamericana) in 1995, and was again topscorer of Argentina, with 15 goals in the Apertura 1997 tournament.
 Da Silva had a two-year spell with UAG Tecos in Mexico before returning home to Uruguay with Club Nacional de Football in 2000.
 Nacional won the Primera Division in 2000, then Da Silva returned to his first club, Danubio, where he retired in 2004 after helping the club to claim the Primera division title.